RepeaterCreeper/ATC-Buddy/README.md

 ATC Buddy is a work-in-progress desktop application that contains a suite of ATC tools for use on the VATSIM network.

-The goal of this project is to increase the simplicity of controlling, lower the amount of human mistakes caused by complex 'Lines of Agreements' and 'Standard Operating Procedures', and promote a generally more pleasureable ATC experience.
+The goal of this project is to increase the simplicity of controlling, lower the amount of human mistakes caused by complex 'Letter of Agreements' and 'Standard Operating Procedures', and promote a generally more pleasureable ATC experience.

 ### Stack
 - Electron (Building desktop application)